 Additionally, adults between 35 and 54 were the least likely group to report always buckling up in the back of a vehicle, according to the IIHS.

-Injured in a car crash?
-Call the auto accident attorneys at Michigan Auto Law
+Injured in a car accident?
+Call Michigan Auto Law now!